Radotsveta/deep-climate-observation/README.md

 # deep-climate-observation

-AI-powered climate monitoring prototype designed for the Space Challenges program application.
-The system simulates neural network-based approaches for climate prediction and satellite data analysis, demonstrating how AI can be applied in environmental monitoring systems.
+AI-powered climate monitoring prototype designed as a research simulation system for studying how artificial intelligence can be applied in environmental monitoring and Earth observation.
+The system simulates neural network-inspired approaches for climate prediction, anomaly detection, and satellite data interpretation.

+The project focuses on demonstrating conceptual understanding of AI models rather than training or deploying real neural networks.

+---

 ## Research: Neural Networks and Data Usage in This Project

-This research is directly connected to the implemented prototype, which includes data visualization, AI simulation, and satellite-based analysis concepts.
+This research is directly connected to the implemented prototype, which includes climate data visualization, predictive simulation, and conceptual satellite-based analysis.

-This project demonstrates a simplified AI-based climate monitoring system.
+The system demonstrates how AI-driven climate monitoring could work in practice using simplified algorithms that replicate the behavior of real machine learning models.

-It does not use trained deep learning models, but simulates how different neural networks are applied in real-world climate observation systems.
+It does not use trained neural networks, but instead simulates their functionality through deterministic and stochastic methods applied to structured datasets.

 ---